 To detect and to assess the clinical relevance of biomarkers, we need access to human tissue, blood and perhaps other body fluids of patients with and without the specific types of cancer under study.
 On January 5, 2007 we entered into a two year agreement with the Institute of Pathology at the University of Regensburg in Germany to receive a supply of high quality, accurately annotated tissue and blood samples for cancers other than brain cancers.
 This arrangement provides us with appropriate clinical samples for which permission has been obtained to study any molecular feature of the tissue for commercial purposes.
 This is an absolute requirement for success of a for-profit company in this field.
 Pursuant to the Agreement, the University will provide us with certain samples of primary cancer tissue and related biological fluids to be obtained from patients affiliated with specified types of cancer.
 The University will also provide certain information relating to such patients.
-We will pay the University 72,000 Euros (approximately \$99,702) in two installments of 36,000 Euros, the first installment to be paid by March 7, 2007 and the second installment to be paid within 60 days of the earlier of (i) January, 2008 or (ii) the University's fulfillment of certain obligations relating to the delivery of materials.
+The University is to be paid 72,000 Euros (approximately \$99,702) in two installments of 36,000 Euros.
+The first installment was paid on March 7, 2007, and the second installment will be paid within 60 days of the earlier of (i) January 5, 2008 or (ii) the University's fulfillment of certain obligations relating to the delivery of materials.